Text Version of the Interview

-I think that's really the key because you need to build trust.
-And to be successful in M&A with all the complexities that come around with it, being able to quickly build trust requires a level of self-awareness and empathy that you have to focus on to become a good leader.
+To be successful in M&A with all the complexities that come around with it, quickly building trust requires a level of self-awareness and empathy that you have to focus on to become a good leader.

-And with that self-awareness most times it gravitates towards recognizing your vulnerabilities and understanding that you don't need to know everything.
+With that self-awareness, most times, it gravitates towards recognizing your vulnerabilities and understanding that you don't need to know everything.

-But you need to be able to lean on your abilities and your strengths, mitigate the weaknesses that you realize and help the team achieve the goals.
+But you need to lean on your abilities and strengths, mitigate the weaknesses that you realize, and help the team achieve the goals.

-The vulnerability, it's hard for everybody, right?
-You don't want to acknowledge your vulnerabilities many, many times.
-And the reality is whether you acknowledge them or not, other people see them.
+Vulnerability is hard for everybody.
+You don't want to acknowledge your vulnerabilities.
+And the reality is, whether you recognize them or not, other people see them.

 Getting the feedback, understanding where you have blind spots that we all have.
 It's the key to really rounding out your ability as a leader, that can be a technical side.

-And when I'm in a meeting or leading a meeting with team members, I have to be conscious of the fact that without intent, I might drive things too much and I want my team to show off, my team's doing a lot of the heavy work.
+And when I'm in a meeting or leading a meeting with team members, I have to be conscious that I might drive things too much without intent, and I want my team to show off; my team's doing a lot of the heavy work.

 Now, I need to make sure that they have a voice and they're developing.
 Making sure you step back and understand that you don't have to be the biggest one in the room at times.
 It's something else that I've become aware of over the years.

-A lot of times I ask for feedback, those who work for me or have worked for me.
-I got done with a meeting and I asked, what could I have done better?
+Often, I ask for feedback, those who work for me or have worked for me.
+I got done with a meeting, and I wondered, what could I have done better?

-Initially when you're new to a team or someone's new on the team, they might have felt uncomfortable.
-But I feel one of my jobs is to make them comfortable enough to give me honest feedback.
+Initially, when you're new to a team or someone's new on the team, they might have felt uncomfortable.
+But I think one of my jobs is to make them comfortable enough to give me honest feedback.

-I can't get better without feedback, and they can't get better without honest feedback, it has to be constructive.
-It has to be helpful and part of how you're looking to build upon your career success, but you have to get that feedback.
+I can't get better without feedback, and they can't get better without honest feedback; it has to be constructive.
+Don't be afraid of feedback; embrace it.

-There was a personality test that we did back in one of my prior companies with the team and you got the team dynamics in there, and I'm one of those people whose score is really high for ego strength.
+There was a personality test that we did back in one of my prior companies with the team, and you got the team dynamics in there, and I'm one of those whose score is really high for ego strength.

 So that means that you can say whatever you want to me.
 And I might react like a flash in the pan, but it's over with, and your best friend afterward.
 Not everybody's that way.
 And you have to find the best way for your personality type to feel comfortable getting feedback.